top of page

 Ed’s journey of recovery has become larger than just returning to health.
 By design, or just sheer grit, Ed has captured the imagination of able bodied and injured alike.
 What’s evident to those who have witnessed or experienced any of Ed’s efforts – be it following him up a mountain or listening to his story as he stands up in a corporate or sporting setting – is his ability to unite and inspire people; to bring positivity to those around him.

 He’s now raised a significant amount of funds for the charities that helped him but, more significantly, he aims to be a part of something greater.
 Having first tackled millimetres that seemed like mountains, Ed wants to use his story to motivate those facing seemingly impossible challenges.
+Ed is now a keynote speaker and shares his story with hospitals, businesses, schools & Universities.
 Through adversity he has found a way to help others and, in that regard, he is only at the very beginning of his journey.